Wonder Woman (TV series): Merchandising

 Mego Corporation released a line of dolls in 1977 to correspond with the TV series in the fall.
 The boxes originally featured Lynda Carter as Wonder Woman on the front flap, but in 1978, her image on the box was dropped and the line was revamped with only the Wonder Woman doll being featured and revised.

 The Mego dolls included Wonder Woman, Diana Prince, Queen Hippolyta, Nubia, and Steve Trevor.
 The line also included separate fashion outfits for Diana Prince that were released in Canada.
 Various playsets were also created but were not released for sale.

 DC Direct (which creates merchandise for DC Comics) released a Wonder Woman statue in 2007 which is based upon the image created by Lynda Carter.

 In 2015, Hallmark released a Wonder Woman Christmas ornament bearing the likeness of Lynda Carter that also plays the intro to the television theme song.

+Mattel produced a 6-inch action figure of Carter's Wonder Woman as part of their DC Multiverse Signature Collection.